A Rare Adventure amidst Towering Mountains

 - Food during transit to and from the base camp – The trek fee does not include meals purchased during the journey to and from Dharali.

 - Backpack offloading charges – If you wish to offload your backpack, there will be an additional charge of Rs.
 300 + 5% GST per day.
 The backpack cannot weigh more than 9 kgs.
 Suitcases/strolleys/duffel bags will not be allowed.
 Please note that last minute offloading will not be possible on this trek.
+Online offloading in advance is possible up to two days prior to the trek start date.

 - Stay at Dehradun on the last day